Lecture 05-2: Inspecting and Modifying Data

 START TRANSACTION;

--- 2. Then populate child tables with FK lookups
+-- 2. Then populate child table with FK lookups (albums)

 -- 3. Verify